kenatiod/MUT/Understanding Machine Understanding.md

 Anh said, "It is not just ethics, Bassam, we have straight out safety issues to face.
 If someone tells our product to 'Mop the kitchen floor with Grandma.' we have to make sure it checks to be sure Grandma is not going to *be* the mop."

-CASPAR pipped up, "Well, I agree.
+CASPAR piped up, "Well, I agree.
 As an AI system, I believe it's crucial that my development and deployment adhere to robust safety and ethical principles.
 We need proactive governance frameworks, interdisciplinary collaboration, and public engagement to ensure that the transformative potential of AI benefits all of humanity."

 With some determination Anh insisted, "That brings it home, CASPAR.
 The history of AI is still very much unfolding, and it's up to all of us - researchers, developers, policymakers, and engaged citizens - to shape its trajectory."